Chronic Pain Can Be a Powerful Opportunity

 Olivia’s cards

 I’m not in any formal capacity but it’s something I really have a desire to work towards.
-One way that I have started to give back towards others who are suffering (in any way) is to create and write sympathy or encouragement cards for people in my church or community.
+One way that I have started to give back to others who are suffering (in any way) is to create and write sympathy or encouragement cards for people in my church or community.

 I’m involved with a Bible study where the leader is very involved with the church community and she often notifies me when there are people in the area who are going through something hard.
 Since I love to paint, I love the opportunity to create a card and then bring it to Bible study for the whole group to sign.
-It’s a great way for me to feel like I’m giving back and tangibly support others with my unique talents and passions.
+It’s a great way for me to feel like I’m giving back and tangibly supporting others with my unique talents and passions.

 Offer some words of encouragement to those who may be searching for comfort in their own chronic pain journey.